monome/docs/norns/help.md

 - [norns201023.img](https://github.com/monome/norns-image/releases/download/201023/norns201023.img.zip)
 - [norns201023-shield.img](https://github.com/monome/norns-image/releases/download/201023/norns201023-shield.img.zip)

 By far the easiest method to flash the disk image is using [etcher](https://www.balena.io/etcher/).
 It is available for Linux, MacOS, and Windows.
+If you prefer the command line see [this guide](https://github.com/monome/norns-image/blob/master/readme-usbdisk.md).

 **WARNING**: flashing a disk completely erases the contents and replaces it with a clean install.
 Be sure to first back up any data you have in `dust`.